CleverRaven/Cataclysm-DDA/index.md

 "I used to test the game on an Asus EEE 700.
 That's a 900MHz mobile cpu with 500MB of ram." -Kevin Granade

-Tilesets increase the amount of RAM required dramatically, I recommend at least 1GB of ram for tilesets, and there are reports of instability due to RAM exhaustion when certain tilesets are used.
+Tilesets increase the amount of RAM required dramatically.
+I recommend at least 1GB of ram for tilesets, and there are reports of instability due to RAM exhaustion when certain tilesets are used.
 (The larger the size of the individual tiles, the more RAM is used)

 ### Recommended
 "I regularly test the game now on a Windows netbook with a sub 2GHz single core CPU, 1GB of ram, and no graphics acceleration." -Kevin Granade